November 7th, 2020 | Amanda Williams, MacArthur Memorial

 Extensive combat experience in World War I led him to develop a profound belief that athletics was the best training ground for those who would face the real-world pressures of business or command.
 Sport requires split-second decisions, disciplined training, and the ability to win or cope with defeat.
 In MacArthur’s mind, this was the perfect environment to shape leaders – both on and off the field.
 He was convinced of “the value of organized group athletics in creating and maintaining morale” and in instilling shared values.
 He would write that the “effect upon the army at large of an extensive system of competitive sports, controlled by competent and well-prepared officers, cannot be overestimated.”
 It was the perfect system to teach individuals how to balance their unique talents with team objectives.
 He was also convinced that leaders needed to learn how to coach – to improve their ability to communicate and to learn to look out for the total welfare of those they led.

 After World War I, he had an opportunity to put these beliefs into practice.
 Appointed Superintendent of West Point in 1919, MacArthur arrived at a school that was colloquially known as the Monastery on the Hudson.
-As an institution it had remained unchanged since the Civil War.
+As an institution, it had remained unchanged since the Civil War.
 He immediately embarked on a series of reforms designed to modernize the institution and make its graduates more prepared for modern command.
 The most popular of all the reforms involved athletics.
 Once voluntary, during MacArthur’s tenure athletics became a core part of the West Point experience.
 The justification for this new requirement was simple.
 Athletics taught leadership, mental and muscular coordination, and courage.
 MacArthur

 believed that these qualities determined “the destiny of the intellect.”
 It was not enough for cadets to be book smart – they also needed to learn to work as teammates, and they needed exposure to adversity and pressure.

 Nine intramural sports were started at West Point.
-MacArthur appointed a young officer, Matthew Ridgway, to be faculty director of this new program for athletics.
+MacArthur appointed a young officer, Matthew Ridgway, to be the faculty director of this new program for athletics.
 Rivalries between cadet teams blossomed.
 Cadets even took to referring to the Intramural sports as “Intra-murder” sports because of the intensity of the competition.
 Always a competitor at heart, MacArthur relished this.
 While he opposed the brutality and bullying of hazing, he found organized sport as the perfect crucible.
 He composed the following quatrain and had it carved above the school gymnasium doors:

 “Upon the fields of friendly strife